 New Student Orientation Presentation-An annual meeting is held with all new students during the first week of the academic year with the college's Victim Advocate to address consent and state laws regarding sexual violence.
-Additionally, the Wellness Center educated students on what counseling services are available, alcohol policy and violation consequences, what to do in case of an emergency (including sexual assaults) and ways of preventing sexual assaults from happening.
+Additionally, the Wellness Center educated students on

-Bystander Intervention-The Student Conduct Administrator offers bystander intervention training to all new students during New Student Orientation.
+Bystander Intervention-The Dean of Students or designee offers bystander intervention training to all new students during New Student Orientation.
 In addition, bystander intervention training is offered to student housing staff, campus ministry student staff, ROTC cadets and student-athletes.
 Sessions open to all students are offered each semester.

-Athletic Team Presentations-Through the college's partnership with The Friendship Center, presentations are offered to teams regarding consent, sexual violence, alcohol and other drug use as well as dating and relationships.
+Team, Club and Organization Presentations-Through the college's partnership with The Friendship Center, presentations are offered to students regarding consent, sexual violence, alcohol and other drug use as well as dating and relationships.